jbolda/covector/.changes/git-meta-on-changes.md

 "@covector/assemble": minor
 ---

-Pull and set git meta information on change files.
+Pull and set git meta information on change files as an array of commits.
 This can then be piped into changelogs.